magnus-ISU/magnus-isu.github.io/src/routes/blog/Tigris.md

 Now, if you have created certain structures all of the same color of tiles, you may build and receive building rewards.

 - If there is a 2x2, you may place a Monument of the same color on the tiles.
-  At the end of a player's turn, each of their leaders in the Monuments' kingdom gets a point if they control the Monument's color(s).
+  At turns end, a monument gives the leaders controlling its colors a point if it is their turn.
 - (Optional) If there are 5 tiles in a cross, you may place the Wonder on the tiles.
   When the king ends his turn in the Wondrous kingdom, his player chooses any point to gain.
 - (Optional) If there is a 3x1 or longer, you may place a Landmark on one of the tiles.